illegalRadish/sokolDoom/README.md

 to new platforms.
-This was very useful to get started but in the end didn't help much because Doom (and Doomgeneric) depend on an "own the game loop" application model, while sokol_app.h is built around a frame callback model which required some changes in the "outer" Doom code itself.
+This was very useful to get started but in the end didn't help much because Doom (and Doomgeneric) depend on an "own the game loop" application model, while sokol_app.h is built around a frame callback model which required some changes in the Doom gameloop code itself.
 Eventually nearly all Doomgeneric callbacks ended up as empty stubs, and it probably would have made more sense to start with fbDoom, or even the original Doom source code.